Discover art for yourself – paint like Klimt

 If you are one of the artists who like to share their knowledge, you can also list your offer on Kunstplaza to give interested parties the opportunity to book you for a very personal Klimt course.

 The following video, which also provides practical tips to get you in the mood, shows you how a painting by Gustav Klimt is created.
-The artist works with the so-called patina technique and modeling clay.
+The artist works with the so-called patina technique and modeling compounds.

 And in this second video you can see how two women are created in the Klimt style and how to achieve skin tones exactly like the old master: